 When you clear the entire outstanding due as per the statement within the due date, ICICI stops charging interest immediately.

 Cash withdrawals, unlike card transactions, attract finance charges from the date of withdrawal till the amount is paid in full.
-Hence, the bank might have charged interest on your credit card.
+Hence, the bank might have charged interest to your credit card.
 Instead of waiting for the due date, pay your current month’s bill to prevent interest charges to increase.